-Materiality Letter means the letter or other appropriate means in written form 5 issued by a Member in Public Practice to a Client and its Due Diligence Committee that provides materiality guidance prepared with reference to applicable Auditing and Assurance Standards.
+Materiality Letter means the letter or other appropriate written communication issued by a Member in Public Practice to a Client and its Due Diligence Committee that provides materiality guidance prepared with reference to applicable Auditing and Assurance Standards.

 Member means a member of a professional body that has adopted this Standard as applicable to their membership as defined by that professional body.